wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 $A_{mn}^{(\mathbf{k})}$ in an automatic way.
-This has been implemented in the `pw2wannier90` interface code (you need v6.3 with the files provided in the `pwscf` folder of Wannier90, or v6.4), see for instance Example 27 in the `wannier90` tutorial that shows how to use it.
+This has been implemented in the `pw2wannier90` interface code (you need v6.3 with the files provided in the `pwscf` folder of Wannier90, or v6.4), see for instance Tutorial [27](../../tutorials/tutorial_27.md) in the `wannier90` tutorial that shows how to use it.

 Moreover, also the automatic generation of initial projections with spinor WFs is implemented in the `pw2wannier90` interface.
-See Example 31 in the `wannier90` tutorial that shows how to use it.
+See Tutorial [31](../../tutorials/tutorial_31.md) in the `wannier90` tutorial that shows how to use it.

 Another automatic projection method is projectability-disentangled Wannier function (PDWF) [@Qiao2023-pdwf], which uses pseudo-atomic orbitals inside pseudopotentials as initial guesses.
-See Example 34 and 35.
+See Tutorial [34](../../tutorials/tutorial_34.md) and 35.

 #### An example of projections